pprados/tag_images_for_google_drive/README.md

 ## Motivation
 Synchronize a CSV database and PNG/JPEG files to add #hashtag in image description.
 Then, you can synchronize all files with Google drive and search image with *tags*.
+Google set the metadata of the file from the 'description' metadata in graphic file.

 ## Synopsis
 Google drive use only the description meta-data to index an image.